viktorwinschel/mes/README.md

-# MOMA (Money and Operations Management Analysis)
+# MOMA (Monetary Macro Accounting)

-A Julia package for simulating and analyzing money flows and operations in economic systems using Memory Evolutive Systems (MES) principles.
+A Julia package for simulating and analyzing money flows and operations in monetary economic systems using Memory Evolutive Systems (MES) principles.

 ## Overview